taha59/Video-Streaming-app/README.md

 # Video Streaming App

 ## Description
-A modern full-stack application for video streaming, designed to provide a seamless experience for uploading, viewing, liking, and subscribing to videos.
-With built-in support for downloading and searching YouTube videos, the platform enhances your video content experience.

-To make content discovery even easier, the app leverages AI to automatically generate short descriptions for uploaded videos.
+A full-stack application for video streaming.

+**Key features:**

+**Upload & View Videos**: Share your creations or enjoy content uploaded by others in a user-friendly interface.

+**Engagement Tools:** Like, comment, and subscribe to channels to curate your personalized video feed.

+**YouTube Integration:**
+Search for your favorite YouTube videos and download them directly to your device.

+**AI-Powered Chat Assistant:** Leverage a smart virtual assistant, powered by Llama AI, to get instant answers and insights about the video content you're watching.

 ---